yaouf/mt/backend/serverless/README.md

 ## Instructions for Local Development

 1. Download Visual Studio Code and recommended workspace extensions.
+2. Create a .env file under `serverless/functions` and add the APIKEY environment variable.
 2. Open command prompt using `Ctrl + ~` and navigate to the `serverless/db` folder.
 3. Run `npm run update`
 4. Navigate the the `serverless/functions` folder.